tc39/proposal-well-formed-stringify/README.md

 # Well-formed JSON.stringify

-A proposal to prevent `JSON.stringify` from returning strings that cannot be represented in UTF-8.
+A proposal to prevent `JSON.stringify` from returning ill-formed Unicode strings.

 ## Status
 This proposal is at stage 0 of [the TC39 Process](https://tc39.github.io/process-document/).